Supgb/RbBridge/README.md

 A library supports that connecting the other computer unit with embedded controller.

-## Supported platform
+## Supported Platform

 - STM32FXX
 - ...
-- still working on enhancing it
+- STILL WORKING ON IT~

+## Supported Peripheral

+- STM32FXX
+  - Motor
+  - ...
+  - STILL WORKING ON IT~